rorymcstay/feed_platform/readme.md

         > use admin
         > db.auth( "root", "<pass>")
         > db.createUser({ user: "uat_feeds", pwd: "uat_feeds_123", roles: [{role: "readWrite", db: "uat_actionChains"}], mechanisms: ["SCRAM-SHA-1"]})
+   this must be done for both production and uat users

 # create a new postgres user and database